yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 7. Redeploy the web application by running the `deploy-webapp.ps1` PowerShell script from the `infrastructure` folder.

-8. Visit the deployed website and check Application Insights in the Azure Portal to see instrumentation data.
+8. Visit the deployed website and check Application Insights in [the Azure portal](https://portal.azure.com) to see instrumentation data.

 ### Task 2: Continuous Deployment with GitHub Actions